-Read more about our
+Read more about the

 no scalpel vasectomy.

-Please remember vasectomy is not immediately effective.
-Follow up semen samples are required to ensure sperm clearance.
+A semen analysis is required at 3-4 months post vasectomy to ensure the absence of sperm.
 Contraception must continue until you are advised the semen is clear.

 Vasectomy is contraception only.
 You should expect to have normal testes, hormones, erections, ejaculation and libido after the procedure.
 Many men claim their sex life is better once the worry of pregnancy risk is removed.